How to Access Windows Tools in Windows 11

 Do I need administrator privileges to open Windows Tools?

-Yes, most tools within the Windows Tools folder require administrative privileges to function.
+Yes, most tools within the Windows Tools folder require administrator privileges to function.
 When you attempt to open utilities like Computer Management or the Registry Editor, a User Account Control (UAC) prompt will appear.
 You must click ‘Yes’ to grant the necessary permissions to make changes to your system.

 Can I pin Windows Tools to the Taskbar?